clangd/llvm-remote-index/docs/terms.md

 # Terms and Conditions

-Clangd remote index service is run on a best-effort basis by C++ tools team at Google.
-Google donated the source code and cloud resources to the LLVM project, but is not an official Google product.
+Clangd remote index service is run on a best-effort basis by Clangd developers team.
+Google donates VM instances in GCP to the LLVM Foundation for hosting this service, and is not tied to it in any other way.
 We also monitor the service on a best-effort basis and will do our best to deal with arising problems (such as server not being responsive) within several working days.
-We understand that productivity of remote index users would be affected in case of the server downtime and hence we will ensure that if the service is not responsive it will not stay unresponsive longer than 5% of the time a week.
+We understand that productivity of remote index users would be affected in case of the server downtime and hence we will ensure that if the service is not responsive it will not stay down for more than 1 workday.

 The service is aimed to improve the workflow of LLVM contributors and relieve the burden of having to use a very powerful machine for editing code by